 How to Get Ahead of the FSA Acreage Reporting Deadline This Year

-Preparing for FSA acreage reporting starts long before the reporting deadline arrives.
-Learn the most common acreage reporting mistakes farmers make, how to avoid delays with FSA, and how digital acreage reporting tools like MyAgData help streamline reporting using existing precision agriculture data.
+Preparing for FSA acreage reporting starts long before the deadline arrives.
+Learn the most common acreage reporting mistakes farmers make, how to avoid delays with FSA, and how digital tools like MyAgData help streamline reporting using the precision ag data you are already collecting.

 Farmers who sail through reporting season are not working faster in July.
 They are making smarter decisions in April and May.
-Here is how to do the same.
+Here's how you can do the same.

 Before you can organize your data, it helps to know exactly what FSA requires.
 For most producers, a complete acreage report includes:

-• Planted acres by crop and field, to the nearest acre or tenth of acre
+• Planted acres by crop and field, to the nearest acre or tenth of an acre

 • Field boundaries aligned with FSA Common Land Units (CLUs)